 Making mistakes in business is inevitable.
 An article in the Wall Street Journal stated, “From struggling with a business plan to hiring the wrong talent, there are a lot of opportunities for small-business owners to make mistakes, especially when starting out”.
 Solopreneurs and small businesses should recognize some of the mistakes that could potentially happen in their businesses.
 While it is valuable to learn from your own mistakes, it is also imperative to learn from the mistakes of other business owners to avoid following in their shadows.
-Here are 10 mistakes commonly made by solopreneurs and small businesses.
+Here are 10 mistakes solopreneurs small business owners make.

 10 Mistakes Commonly Made by Small Businesses (& Solopreneurs)